 - Baked apple

-Simple Yule and Winter Solstice Rituals
+Simple Yule and Winter Solstice Rituals in 2022

 Rituals during spiritual holidays are a wonderful opportunity to slow down, embrace our spirituality, and marvel at the wonders of Nature and the universe.
 A sacred moment to connect with the current season and our deepest self.